Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ### Image Colorspace

-The ShiftWorkflow node manage the input and output images internally.
-For input images, a write node is connected to the image input, for output images a Read node is created to load the image back in Nuke.
+The ShiftWorkflow node manages the input and output images internally.
+For input images, a Write node is connected to the image Input, for output images a Read node is created to load the image back in Nuke.
 By default the correlation of colorspaces and image types is the following:

 | Image Type    | Default Colorspace | Data Type | File Type |